-The Australian journal Teaching Science notes that kindergarten students enjoy touching smart boards to answer questions and participate in lessons.
+The Australian journal Teaching Science notes that kindergarten students enjoy touching SMART Boards to answer questions and participate in lessons.
 They also respond well to the colorful graphics that are much easier for a large group to view on a large screen.

-Using electronic pens to circle items or moving virtual objects with their fingers, kindergarten students can sort items on a smart board to show what they know about a particular subject.
+Using electronic pens to circle items or moving virtual objects with their fingers, kindergarten students can sort items on a SMART Board to show what they know about a particular subject.
 For example, they might be asked to separate objects that need electricity from those that don’t.

 If a school has the right software and equipment, students may even respond to questions on the screen by using individual, handheld remote clickers that record their answers for later review and grading by the teacher.

-The object of a smart board isn’t to take traditional book learning, hands-on experiences or paper testing away from students.
-Instead, it is designed to wake up students by adding variety to instruction, getting them moving and providing novel ways to respond to questions.
+The object of a SMART Board isn’t to take traditional book learning, hands-on experiences or paper testing away from students.
+Instead, it is designed to wake students up by adding variety to instruction, getting them moving and providing novel ways to respond to questions.

 Especially in one-computer classrooms, SMART Boards are smart choices, because they quickly provide a big picture of learning.
 Connected to computers, they offer whole-group access to colorful, educational websites, powerful assessment software and teacher-made materials tailored to a class’s needs.